project-repo/cagebreak/Bugs.md

 In the `merge_output_configs` function, when copying the properties of one config to another, the `angles` element of an input structure was being copied to the `status` element of the resultant structure.

+## Issue 61

+  * github issue number: N/A
+  * Fixed: 2.1.2

+The script introduced with 2.1.1 `scripts/install-development-environment` had some missing dependencies.
+This has benn resolved and tested with bare arch containers.